KILTprotocol/docs/docs/participate/03_treasury_proposal.md

 title: Open a Treasury Proposal
 ---

-Complete these steps to create a well-formed Treasury proposal
+Complete these steps to create a well-formed Treasury proposal.

 ## Discuss